agmcfarland/GeneGrouper/README.md

-**GeneGrouper** is a command-line tool that searches a set of genomes for any gene cluster containing gene of interest.
-Subsequently, all gene clusters are binned into groups according to their gene content similarity.
-Outputs provide the user with a population-level overview of gene cluster group distribution and gene content variation.
+**GeneGrouper** is a command-line tool that searches a set of genomes for any gene cluster containing a gene of interest.
+All gene clusters are then binned into groups according to similarity in gene content.
+Qualitative and quantitative outputs provide a population-level understanding of how gene cluster groups are distributed and the variation in gene content within a group.

 ---